davecart/cotraining/README.md

 Command line arguments can be inspected by running the command:
 `java -jar processreviews-sept2014.jar help`

-The Stanford CoreNLP models are also required (stanford-corenlp-3.3.1-models.jar) and should be put in the bin directory.
+The Stanford CoreNLP models are also required (stanford-corenlp-3.3.1-models.jar) and should be put in the bin directory (if running from the command line) and the lib directory (if using the source code itself).
 This can be downloaded from http://search.maven.org/#browse%7C304725258

 ### Source code